Bali Laws Tourists Should Know Before Visiting Bali

 - Bali has banned single-use plastics, including plastic bags, straws, and Styrofoam.
 Bring reusable bags and bottles to reduce waste.

-By being mindful of these regulations, you can ensure that your trip is safe, respectful, and enriching.
-Enjoy the beauty and culture of Bali while being a responsible and informed traveller.
+By being mindful of these written and unwritten laws in Bali you can ensure that your trip is safe, respectful, and enriching not just for you, but also for the local communities.
+Remembering the little things go a long way, so you can comfortably sail into the beauty and culture of Bali as a responsible and informed traveller.